Poll-arized

 It may be derided as dull, but the public meeting is a bedrock of American democracy.
 It has also changed drastically as fringe groups have seized these spaces to give misinformation a megaphone, ban books and take up other undemocratic causes.
 Leah Sprain researches how specific communication practices facilitate and inhibit democratic action.
 She works as a facilitator with several groups, including the League of Women Voters and Restore the Balance, to ensure events like candidate forums embrace difficult issues while remaining nonpartisan.

-听What鈥檚 a story we鈥檙e not telling about voters ahead of the election?
+What鈥檚 a story we鈥檙e not telling about voters ahead of the election?

 鈥淲e should be looking more at college towns, because town-gown divides are real and long-standing.
 There鈥檚 a politics of resentment even in a place like Boulder, where you have people who say, 鈥榃e know so much about these issues, we shouldn鈥檛 let students vote on them鈥欌攖o the point where providing pizza to encourage voter turnout becomes this major controversy.
 Giving young people access to be involved, making them feel empowered to make a difference and be heard鈥攖hese are good things.鈥

-Toby Hopp studies the news media and digital content providers with an eye to how our interactions with media shape conversations in the public sphere.
 Much of that is changing as trust and engagement with mainstream news sources declines.
 He鈥檚 studied whether showing critical-thinking prompts alongside shared posts鈥攔equiring users to consider the messages as well as the structure of the platform itself鈥攎ay be better than relying on top-down content moderation from tech companies.

 Ultimately, the existing business model of the big social media companies鈥攑ackaging users to be sold to advertisers鈥攎ay be the most limiting feature when it comes to reform.
 Hopp said he doubts a business the size of Meta can pivot from its model.

-听How does social media rehabilitate itself to become more trusted?
+How does social media rehabilitate itself to become more trusted?
 Can it?

 鈥淪ocial media platforms are driven by monopolistic impulses, and there鈥檚 not a lot of effort put into changing established strategies when you鈥檙e the only business in town.
 The development of new platforms might offer a wider breadth of platform choice鈥攚hich might limit the spread of misinformation on a Facebook or Twitter due to the diminished reach of any single platform.鈥